andikatjacobdennis/UML/README.md

 - Use of interfaces (e.g., `IWorker<T>`).

 This class diagram models a complex organizational structure, detailing how employees, managers, and various supporting systems interact.

+### 3. **sign_in_flow.puml**
+A UML sequence diagram detailing the user sign-in process for a generic web application.
+It illustrates interactions between the user, frontend interface, and backend server components, including:
+- Form submission
+- Authentication and validation
+- Error handling and success flows

+### 4. **microservice_architecture.puml**
+A UML component diagram representing the architecture of a microservice application hosted on Azure's Service Fabric.
+It illustrates the interactions between various components, including:
+- Microservice code and unit testing
+- Service Fabric cluster deployment
+- Interaction with multiple Azure services such as storage, security, compute, networking, and monitoring
+- API management and real-time communication via WebSocket
+- Continuous integration and deployment using Azure DevOps

 This repository will grow with additional diagrams, covering more scenarios and design structures over time.